Bigdata-com/bigdata-research-tools/README.md

 ## Core Workflows

+You can find these workflows and additional examples on the Bigdata documentation site in the Cookbooks section: [Cookbooks – Bigdata docs](https://docs.bigdata.com/use-cases/introduction).

 ### Jupyter Notebook Setup

 If you're running these workflows in a Notebook, you'll need to set up asyncio properly to avoid event loop conflicts: